hilbert-spaess/hilbert-spaess.github.io/_posts/2020-05-16-Models from 'models'.md

 If there does exist such a sentence $\phi$, we are being asked to prove an *independence statement*: we are being asked to show that $\phi$ is independent of the first two axiom schema.
 The usual model-based approach to proving independence is to use the soundness theorem.
 For any (standard) valuation of propositional logic, if the valuation assigns truth value 1 to a set of axioms, it assigns 1 to all provable consequences.
 Thus, if we can find a valuation in which all axioms of the first two schema take value 1, but $\phi$ takes value 0, we have shown that $\phi$ cannot be deduced from these axioms alone.
 The problem is that if $\phi$ is a theorem of propositional logic, it will take value 1 in *any* valuation, so this argument is doomed to fail.

 However, general BVMs will come to our rescue.
 A version of soundness also holds for valuations taking values in an arbitrary Boolean algebra.
 If a sentence is a logical consequence of a set of axioms assigned truth value 1, then the sentence will be assigned truth value 1.
 So if we can exhibit a Boolean-valued model of the first two axiom schema, for which the value assigned to $\phi$ is not 1, we will have shown the desired independence.
+Let's consider the next simplest Boolean algebra after binary truth.
+This has four elements, with two new 'midway' truth values $a$ and $b$ satisfying $a = \lnot b$ (this Boolean algebra has the structure of the powerset of a two-element set).
+We will call a valuation taking values in this structure a 4-valuation.
+Note first that any 4-valuation models the first two axiom schema.

+Let's now guess a theorem of propositional logic that might require the third axiom for a proof.
+We expect such a sentence to indirectly appeal to the law of the excluded middle- an informal proof will split into cases according to whether a given proposition is true or false.
+A candidate is:

+$$ p \Rightarrow ((p \Rightarrow p) \Rightarrow p)$$

+Indeed, this holds for 'different reasons' for different (standard) valuations of $p$.
+It is thus a theorem of propositional logic, and by completeness is provable

+## BVMs in first-order logic

 ## The standard Boolean-valued model of set theory